What to do if.....

 I get something confiscated - Arrange with the teacher who has taken it when it can be collected.
 Mobile phones can be collected from the School Office at the end of the school day.

-I don't feel well - Go the School Office who will give first aid or contact home on your behalf if necessary.
+I don't feel well - Go the School Office who will administer first aid, if necessary, or contact home on your behalf if necessary.
+Please do not phone home before you have been to the School Office..